How higher education institutions spend tuition dollars

 “I’m not sure parents know, but an economist knows it; everybody at the university knows it.
 There are scholarships for students, particularly out-of-state students,” Hicks said.

+Tuition discounts are often used as a way to attract students and boost enrollment.

 The college and university dropout rates are near 40%.
-The leading reason students are leaving is they can’t afford to pay their tuition.
+While colleges and universities are in business to make money, the leading reason students are leaving is they can’t afford to pay their tuition.